seL4/microkit/README.md

-# seL4 Core Platform
+# seL4 Microkit

-The purpose of the seL4 Core Platform (sel4cp) is to enable system designers to create static software systems based on the seL4 microkernel.
+The purpose of the seL4 Microkit is to enable system designers to create static software systems based on the seL4 microkernel.

-The seL4 Core Platform consists of three parts:
+The seL4 Microkit consists of three parts:

-   * seL4 Core Platform Library
+   * Microkit Library
-   * seL4 Core Platform initial task
+   * Microkit initial task
-   * seL4 Core Platform tool
+   * Microkit tool

-The seL4 Core Platform is distributed as a software development kit (SDK).
+The Microkit is distributed as a software development kit (SDK).

-This repository is the source for the sel4cp SDK.
+This repository is the source for the Microkit SDK.

-If you are *developing* sel4cp itself this is the repo you want!
+If you are *developing* Microkit itself this is the repo you want!

-If you are a system designer and want to *use* the sel4cp SDK please download a pre-built SDK.
+If you are a system designer and want to *use* the Microkit SDK please download a pre-built SDK.
 Please see the manual in the SDK for instructions on using the SDK itself.

-The remainder of this README is for sel4cp developers.
+The remainder of this README is for Microkit developers.

 ## Developer system requirements

-Development of sel4cp has primarily been performed on Ubuntu 18.04 LTS (x86_64).
+Development of Microkit has primarily been performed on Ubuntu 18.04 LTS (x86_64).

 This section attempts to list the packages or external development tools which are required during development.
 At this stage it may be incomplete.